 Under delegation issued by the Independent Liquor and Gaming Authority under section 13 of the Gaming and Liquor Administration Act 2007, a designated Public Service employee or other Public Service employee of Liquor & Gaming NSW in the Department of Enterprise Investment and Trade, has decided to grant the application for an on-premises liquor licence, subject to conditions set out at Schedule 1 imposed on the licence.

-Decision Date: 25 August 2022
+Decision Date: 27 October 2022

-K. mistery
+K. Misterry

-Kieran McSherry Team Leader-Licensing Liquor and Gaming NSW Hospitality and Racing Department of Enterprise, Investment and Trade Delegate of the Independent Liquor & Gaming Authority
+Kieran McSherry Team Leader Liquor and Gaming NSW Delegate of the Independent Liquor & Gaming Authority

 STATEMENT OF REASONS

 Analysis of application requirements